ndsev/zserio/doc/ZserioEncodingGuide.md

 > The total length 64 bits (8 bytes).
 > Note that without the offset modifier, the size of this type would be 59 bits.

+Offsets are checked by decoders and encoders automatically.
+Offsets can be set before encoding automatically.

 ### Indexed Offsets

 [Indexed offsets](ZserioLanguageOverview.md#indexed-offsets) are encoded by automatic alignment of each